14 comment

 Okay, so now that we have our long-tail keywords, what do we do next?

 Do we create content for each single keyword?
-Should we create evergreen guides, listicles or perhaps simply add an FAQ section to our existing blog posts?
 Can we move the words in long-tail keywords around or do we have to use them in content as is?

-Everything really depends on your business and the type of content you publish.
+It all depends on your business and the type of content you publish.
+However, you can follow these practical steps to get the most out of long-tail keywords:

 Now over to you